HEERA ALAYA

 March 8th, 2023

-For how long have you had your bottega?
+How long have you operated your bottega?

 Since 1985.